The Whistles & the Bells

-The Whistles & The Bells is an American experimental alt-rock band based in Nashville, Tennessee, that serves as a moniker for singer-songwriter and producer Bryan Simpson.
-The band has released two full-length studio albums: The Whistles & The Bells in 2015, and Modern Plagues in 2017.

-Their music makes use of elements from rock, pop, folk, and electronic genres.
+The Whistles & the Bells is an American experimental alt-rock band based in Nashville, Tennessee, that serves as a moniker for singer-songwriter and producer Bryan Simpson.
+The band has released two full-length studio albums: The Whistles & the Bells in 2015 and Modern Plagues in 2017.
+Their music incorporates elements of rock, pop, folk, and electronic.

 Formation

-Singer-songwriter Bryan Simpson began the Whistles & the Bells as a solo musical venture, which he says was inspired by a spiritual awakening in 2008.
-He described the project as an "autobiographical snapshot" of his personal struggle in seeking understanding of a divine creator, or his personal truth about such a being.

-For the band's original lineup, Simpson brought in Matt Menefee and Ross Holmes, members of his previous project, progressive bluegrass band Cadillac Sky, with which he had released three albums.
+Singer-songwriter Bryan Simpson began the Whistles & the Bells as a solo venture in 2008.
+For its original lineup, Simpson brought in Matt Menefee and Ross Holmes, members of his previous project, the progressive bluegrass band Cadillac Sky, with which he had released three albums.

-The Whistles & The Bells
+The Whistles & the Bells

 Simpson self-released the band's eponymous debut album in 2014.
-On August 7, 2015, the album was reissued globally by New West Records.
-It was recorded at Sputnik Sound by Grammy Award-winning engineer Vance Powell, and Eddie Spear.
+It was recorded at Sputnik Sound by Grammy Award-winning engineer Vance Powell, together with Eddie Spear.
 All songs were written by Simpson except "Ghost Town" and "Ghetto Gold" (Simpson and Thad Cokrell), and "Last Night God Sang Me a Song" (Ben Kyle and Simpson).
+On August 7, 2015, the record was reissued globally by New West Records.